menghaomiao/sta250-Project/README.md

 sta250-Project
 ==============

-It is about visualization of robot player log files.
+Visualization of robot player log files.

 Usage: put ui.R, server.R and robot log files into the same R working dictory.
-Open R and type runApp() to run it!
+Open R and type library(shiny); runApp() to run it!